Local. Independent. Physician-Owned Since 1949.

 Prescription Medications

 If over-the-counter drops or ointments do not alleviate your symptoms, a prescription may be necessary.
 Restasis and Xiidra are two prescriptions that may be effective for dry eye symptoms.
-The active ingredient in Restasis is cyclosporine, which belongs to a class of drugs known as immunosuppressants.
-Restasis decreases inflammation in the eye and lacrimal gland (this gland secretes an aqueous tear film) to increase tear production.
+The active ingredient in Restasis is cyclosporine, a class of immunosuppressant drugs.
+Restasis decreases inflammation in the eye and the lacrimal gland (which secretes the aqueous tear film) to increase tear production.
 Restasis can take up to three months for patients to notice an improvement.
-Xiidra (lifitegrast ophthalmic solution) is a newer prescription drop that blocks the protein that can exist on the cells’ surface on the front of your eye.
+Xiidra (lifitegrast ophthalmic solution) is a newer prescription drop that blocks a protein on the cells’ surface at the front of your eye.
 This protein can block the production of healthy tears, increasing dry eye symptoms.

-An issue with both of these prescriptions is that they can be expensive and may not be supported by your insurance.
+An issue with both prescriptions is that they can be expensive and may not be covered by your insurance.
 Talk to your eye doctor to see if additional procedures may be effective.

 Drops to Avoid

 It’s best to avoid decongestant eye drops such as Visine, Naphcon, Opcon, or Clear Eyes when treating dry eyes.
 You can recognize these drops because they are typically advertised as a relief for red eyes or allergies.
-These drops make your eyes look less red by constricting the blood vessels in the eye but can worsen your symptoms.
-Moreover, your eye can also become addicted to these medications when used frequently.
+These drops reduce redness by constricting blood vessels in your eyes, but they can worsen your symptoms.
+Moreover, your eyes can also become addicted to these medications when used frequently.

 Certain products temporarily improve your eye irritation symptoms, but it’s important to remember that conditions such as dry eyes can be related to other health problems or medications.
 It would be best if you had your eye health evaluated annually.
-Knowing the cause of the dryness will help you and your doctor make the best choice of eye drops and other treatments.
+Knowing the cause of the dryness will help you and your doctor choose the best eye drops and other treatments.

 My next article discusses the ingredients of different over-the-counter eye drops to help you better understand your choices. — Dr. Ken Kreidl